 Managing Applets and Sending APDU Commands

-To manage the Java Card applets and send APDU commands use Java Card View and Device Console.
+To manage the Java Card applets and send APDU commands use Java Card View and Java Card Development Kit Simulator Console.

-1. Start the Simulator by right-clicking on Sample_Device in Java Card View and selecting Start.
+1. Start the Simulator by right-clicking on Java_Card_Simulator_1 in Java Card View and selecting Start.

-2. The console opens with the output from simulator, and a prompt, CMD> You can enter an APDU command, which is sent to the card (Sample_Device), and the response is displayed on the console.
+2. The console opens with the output from the Simulator and displays a prompt: CMD>.
+You can enter an APDU command at this prompt that is sent to the card (Java_Card_Simulator_1), and the response is shown in the console.

 3. One simple way to test if the console is running is to type the help command at the prompt: